1. GEO Info Session/Peer Advising

-Get an overview of the process of studying abroad and the opportunities available at our Navigating Study Abroad info session.
+Get an overview of the study abroad options and processes by reviewing GEO's Guide to Study Abroad and then attending one of our Navigating Study Abroad info sessions with a peer advisor.
 View GEO’s Calendar for a schedule of info sessions and events this semester.

 2. Goals and Challenges